notional-labs/placid/README.md

 The security bulletin from [Amulet](https://twitter.com/amuletdotdev) was posted against the direct and clearly expressed wishes of the Notional team.

-[asa-2023-002](https://forum.cosmos.network/t/amulet-security-advisory-for-cometbft-asa-2023-002/11604) is badly miscategorized, and should not have bene released publicly before a set of mitigations were made.
-It isn't prudent to publicly release details about "amulet-security-advisory-for-cometbft-asa-2023-002" at this time because fixes are not yet in place.
+[asa-2023-002](https://forum.cosmos.network/t/amulet-security-advisory-for-cometbft-asa-2023-002/11604) is badly miscategorized, and its severity goes as high as critical, depending on what the chain in question actually does.

 ## Plan